AlviDab/Mangroves_ClimateChange/README.md

 Run time of the demo should be of approximately 1h.

 ## Sensitivity analysis
 The sensitivity analysis was run both producing larger planning units (1000 km²) and using 30% conservation targets instead of area-based targets.
-The code used to run the sensitivity analysis is currently in "resp_v1".
+The code used to run the sensitivity analysis is currently in the branch "resp_v1".

 ## Instruction for use